Understanding Dividend Reliability with DivInsights Safety

 How to Read the Percentage

-On a scale from 0 to 100, the higher the percentage, the more the company’s recent financial profile looks like companies that have kept their dividends stable in the past.
+On a scale from 0 to 100, the higher the percentage, the more the company’s recent financial profile looks like companies that have maintained or increased dividends in the past.

 For example:

-The percentage is not a probability or forecast — it shows how strongly a company’s financial profile aligns with patterns observed across many companies over time.
+The percentage is not a probability or forecast.
+It shows how closely a company’s financial profile resembles companies that have historically maintained their dividends rather than cut them.

 DivInsights Safety is best used as one input into a broader assessment of dividend reliability.